 Gordon: I think so.
-You know, apparently one other thing when I did the survey, there’s just over a hundred different categories that are classified as Virtual Assistants, that’s everything from web design to marketing to cold calling, the whole scheme, so the whole world of Virtual Assistant is quite wide.
+You know, apparently one other thing when I did the survey, there’s just over a hundred different categories that are classified as Virtual Assistants, that’s everything from custom web page design to marketing to cold calling, the whole scheme, so the whole world of Virtual Assistant is quite wide.
 When you ask the Virtual Assistants how they differentiate themselves, they’re talking about price.
 It all comes down to we’re cheap, we’re cheap, we’re cheap.
 And I keep on saying, it doesn’t matter what business you are, a Virtual Assistant is there to compliment your business, it’s there to integrate in your business.
 When you go and hire a person, you don’t hire a person because they’re cheap, you hire a person because they’ve got the skills, not only to do the job, but hopefully they can add some innovation, some creativity, and so they have the same values associated with your business.
 I think that’s really, really important that we don’t lose sight again.
 The Virtual Assistant, the virtual is just the office.
 The assistant is part of your team and you want to employ a Virtual Assistant, it’s exactly the same as if you employed a person who’s actually sat in your office …

 Gordon: … with the right skill set, and you need the right people behind you in order to employ those people.

 Email shouldn’t be your only form of communication with your VA